What You Do Matters: Lessons from the Holocaust

 • The staff of USHMM successfully presented the judges’ program to the Chief Justices of the fifty states and six territories of the United States at the 2009 Annual Conference for State Supreme Court Justices held in Santa Fe, New Mexico.

-• With a $1.0 million gift from Jewish Foundation trustee Don Hecht and his wife, Susie, USHMM has been able to expand the judges’ program – reaching more than 20,000 state judges and staff over the past 8 years.
+• With a $1.0 million gift from Jewish Foundation trustee Don Hecht and his wife, Gwen, USHMM has been able to expand the judges’ program – reaching more than 20,000 state judges and staff over the past twelve years.

 • In 2010, Polk turned her attention back to Yavapai County and began to strategize how the original program she had seen at USHMM in 2006 could be brought to Yavapai County.
-Working with Doug Bartosh, City Manager of Cottonwood, Polk created a program called: What You Do Matters: Lessons from the Holocaust.
+Working with the Jewish Foundation, Polk created a program called: What You Do Matters: Lessons from the Holocaust (WYDM).
 Using law enforcement professionals instead of USHMM educators and historians, and using portable posters instead of the USHMM’s permanent exhibits, Polk developed a program that allowed police officers and prosecutors to experience the Lessons from the Holocaust without traveling to Washington, D.C.
-First presented in February of 2012, What You Do Matters: Lessons from the Holocaust has been taught to law enforcement professionals throughout Yavapai County.
+First presented in February of 2012, WYDM has been taught to law enforcement professionals throughout Arizona and the nation.

 • The Foundation would like to thank the people and organizations that have made this project possible.
-Our community and our state are fortunate to have this type of educational programming available to the members of the criminal justice system.
+Our community, our state, and out nation are fortunate to have this type of educational programming available to the members of the criminal justice system.